osauldmy/scrapy-mongodb-fastapi-apartments/README.md

 Check and update `.env` to your liking.

-Run MinIO and MongoDB in background: `docker-compose up -d`
+Run API, MinIO and MongoDB in background: `docker-compose up -d`

-Run API (todo docker): `uvicorn --reload --reload-dir api api:app`

 API is available at http://localhost:8000 and OpenAPI docs are available at http://localhost:8000/docs